DiademShoukralla/ImageRenamer/README.md

 # ImageRenamer
-Image viewer and renamer for an assignment in CSC207
+Image viewer and renamer program

-Add and edit tags from images.
+View Images to add and edit tags.
 Rename them to later find them in your OS using the tags!

 Run PhotoRenamer.java